-The price of Chameleon Colossus dropped over time thanks to reprints in Archenemy, From the Vault: Twenty, and Commander 2015.
+The price of Chameleon Colossus dropped over time thanks to reprints in Archenemy, From the Vault: Twenty, Commander 2015, and Commander: Forgotten Realms.
 But, thanks to increased play in Modern sideboards and new Tribal decks popping up in Commander all the time, all printings of Chameleon Colossus have been on a steady rise in demand.

 For years, Chameleon Colossus saw a lot of play in Elf decks, thanks to the fact that he’s a Changeling.
 The protection from black is also very useful, as a good deal of popular removal cards are black.
 That was especially true during his early days in competition.
 It also means decks with primarily black creatures can’t block him.

 Since the Colossus can double its own power as many times as you can pay 2GG, he can deal a ton of damage, too.
 So, he made a great versatile companion to Elves decks since he counted as an Elf himself.
 While Elf decks aren’t nearly the force they once were in competitive play, Elves have never stopped being a popular tribe.
 But, with the printing of Craterhoof Behemoth in Avacyn Restored, Chameleon Colossus became pushed to being a sideboard option in Black-heavy matchups.